uclaacm/aiprojects-nlp-skeleton/README.md

 ## Setup

 1. Create a new conda environment.
+(Follow instructions given to you by officers or refer to the Conda reference doc.)

 2. Install PyTorch.
+Go to https://pytorch.org/.
+Then, scroll down to 'Install Pytorch' and select the right configuration for your machine.
+Lastly, copy the command that is provided and run it when you have the correct Conda environment activated.

 3. As you work on the project, you will end up installing many more packages.